-Sure, you can still hear what is going on, they WANT you to hear.
-They may even follow you out of the room….lock yourself in the bathroom, do anything to get yourself away.
+Sure, you can still hear what is going on.
+They WANT you to hear.
+They may even follow you out of the room.
+Lock yourself in the bathroom, do anything to get yourself away.

 It Isn’t Hulk Time!
 Don’t Get Angry!

-Do not get angry….and try not to even raise your voice.
+Do not get angry, and try not even to raise your voice.